 While some softwares have a master/slave or “render node” concept, in which one machine takes control of the other computers and makes them render what is necessary, I don’t tend to use those.
 Some of these features are unreliable, or cost money to activate, and I find it more convenient to keep a list of which node needs to render what frames instead.

 Studio A vs Studio C

-- and an off-shoot in the walk-in closet (Studio C)
+- Studio C: my main desk’s off-shoot in the walk-in closet

 The latter came to be when the COVID-19 crisis hit hard.
 Julia started working from home had often has spontaneous meetings, which means I can’t use my main desk for screen recordings or streams.
 I ran several long wires across our apartment and built myself a remote island that can access both the Z800 main presentation PC and my streaming PC via NoMachine.
 So technically it’s the same hardware that I’m using, but I’m accessing it with a different mouse/trackball/keyboard/game controller combination.

 I’m using a (rather old) HP Z800 workstation for most of what I do.
 This series was introduced by HP as far back as 2009 for a cost of over $10k, depending on configuration.
 Back then it would have been unaffordable.
 There have been several updates to the Z series, the most current one being the Z8.